-As we begin to move out from lockdown after the Winter of 2020/2021 and an horrific death toll, it continues to be essential to follow the advice given out by the NHS which is detailed below.
+As we continue to move out from lockdown after the horrific death toll of Winter of 2020/2021, it continues to be essential to follow the advice given out by the NHS which is detailed below.

-Whilst the majority of people may have mild to no symptoms and not require hospital treatment, the virus spreads easily (particularly the new variants), and can have a devastating effect on those who are more vulnerable.
+Whilst the majority of people may have mild or no symptoms and do not require hospital treatment, the virus spreads easily (particularly the new variants), and can have a devastating effect on those who are more vulnerable.

 We all need to do our bit to protect one another.

 This page was reviewed on: 19/07/2021

 - A new, continuous cough

 - Loss of, or change to, your sense of taste or smell

 If you have any coronavirus symptoms:

 Order a PCR test and stay at home (this includes children)

 If you do not have any coronavirus symptoms: